“These waters…flow into the sea, and the waters of the Dead Sea shall be healed and become fresh.” (Ezek 47:8, AMP)

 - They are collecting places, where there is no outflow

-- They are in the vicinity of the water, they have had opportunity to be healed, and yet, they remain toxic
+- Being in the vicinity of the water, they have had the opportunity to be healed, and yet, they remain toxic

 “But its swamps and marshes will not be healed; they will be given over to salt.”
 (Ezek 47:11)